 I fell in love with all things mechanical at an early age.
 Watching my mother learn to drive a manual transmission, holding the flashlight for my dad while he fixed the family heap… it’s no wonder I learned to dismantle everything that I saw.

-600,000 miles later I have criss-crossed the country and seen so many sunsets from the saddle.
-I have assaulted many race tracks with the reverence they deserve.
+600,000 miles later I have criss-crossed the country and seen hundreds of sunsets from the saddle, and have assaulted many race tracks with the reverence they deserve.

 I met Kate on a lark.
 While studying art in college I asked the girl sitting next to me out to join me at a motorcycle film festival.
 She instantly understood the feeling you get watching the moon rise while you let the wind envelope you.